 Table 12 provides an overview of the fit indices for our moderated mediation model.
-Our chi square statistic of suggests To the goodness of fit of our model we use the standard that Dion(2008) provides in his paper on preferred values for the major fit measures of SEM.
-He proposes that the TLI measure should approach 1 preferably, our TLI has a value of which i CFI should have a minimum value of .9 for a model to be considered a “good fit”,r CFI measure has a value o, we conclude that this second metric our model seems to RMSEA is a measure of the difference in the sample data with what would be expected in the situation of a correct model.
-Thus for RMSEA the lower value the better, with 05 the generally accepted maximum value.
-Our value of falls within the acceptable range.
-Overall our model seems to fit
+Our chi square statistic of .. (p <..). suggests a discrepancy between the actual and predicted observations..
+However, (…) mention the sensitivity of the chi square statisticin relation to sample size.
+Since our sample of 8,054 is quite large we decided to ignore the chi square statistic measure of fit.
+This decision is supported by research such as those done by …(…) To benchmark the goodness of fit of our model we use the standard that Dion(2008) provides in his paper on preferred values for the major fit measures of SEM.
+He proposes that the TLI measure should approach 1 preferably, our TLI has a value of .852 which is not great but not terrible either.
+Secondly, the CFI should have a minimum value of .90 for a model to be considered a “good fit”, Our CFI measure has a value of .931, which is above the desired cut-off value, we conclude that for this second metric our model seems to be acceptable.
+Thirdly, RMSEA is a measure of the difference in the sample data with what would be expected in the situation of a correct model.
+Thus for RMSEA the lower value the better, with .05 the generally accepted maximum value.
+Our value of .033 falls well within the acceptable range.
+The final measure we use is SRMR, which is ….
+Similar to RMSEA, the cut-off value is .05 , with a value of .013 our model appears as good fit for the data.
+Overall our model seems to fit reasonably well, passing 3 out of 4 fit statistic cut-offs.
+Therefore we

-Hypothesis 1: We find a significant effect of our dummy variable covid on team performance in the form of goal difference between the home and away side.
-Such that ghost games have had a significant influence on the difference in goals between Home and Away teams.
+The main goal of our study was to examine whether crowd support has a significant effect on team performance.
+In our first hypothesis we formulated the expectation that crowd support significantly impacts team performance.
+In our model we find evidence to support this hypothesis , the coefficient of -.296(p < .001) implies that the disappearance of crowd support decreased the points gap between home and away teams by .296 points per match, when controlling for various factors such as match importance and team rating.

-Hypothesis 1b: (Mijn attendance variable kreeg ik niet goed in het model dus heb hem voor nu eruit gehaald om wel resultaten voor de andere te kunnen laten zien maar ga later proberen deze wel erin toe te voegen)
+In hypothesis 1b we defined the moderating effect of crowd size, with larger crowds magnifying the effect of crowd support on team performance.
+Supporting the findings of …. but contrary to the results of …. , we find no evidence for the moderating effect of crowd size on the relationship between crowd support and team performance.(C’8 = .041, p = .568).
+Therefore we reject the hypothesis.
+Apparently a larger crowd size does not result in a larger boost from crowd support in team performance.
+This could be because of …

-Hypothesis 1c: We find no evidence for the moderating effect of crowd occupancy on the relationship between crowd support and team performance.
-Despite the interaction between occupancy and ghost games does not significantly affect team performance.
+Contrary to crowd size, crowd occupancy do seems to matter for crowd supports effect on team performance.
+We find that for high levels of crowd occupancy, the loss of performance following the absence of crowds is as high as … .
+For low levels of occupancy however, this effect is only… , s